eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::ObjectEzsignfoldertypeApi;
 use EzmaxApi::ObjectEzsignformfieldgroupApi;
 use EzmaxApi::ObjectEzsignsignatureApi;
+use EzmaxApi::ObjectEzsigntemplateApi;
+use EzmaxApi::ObjectEzsigntemplatedocumentApi;
+use EzmaxApi::ObjectEzsigntemplateformfieldgroupApi;
 use EzmaxApi::ObjectEzsigntemplatepackageApi;
+use EzmaxApi::ObjectEzsigntemplatepackagemembershipApi;
+use EzmaxApi::ObjectEzsigntemplatepackagesignerApi;
+use EzmaxApi::ObjectEzsigntemplatepackagesignermembershipApi;
+use EzmaxApi::ObjectEzsigntemplatesignatureApi;
+use EzmaxApi::ObjectEzsigntemplatesignerApi;
+use EzmaxApi::ObjectEzsigntsarequirementApi;
 use EzmaxApi::ObjectFranchisebrokerApi;
 use EzmaxApi::ObjectFranchiseofficeApi;
 use EzmaxApi::ObjectFranchisereferalincomeApi;
+use EzmaxApi::ObjectNotificationsectionApi;
 use EzmaxApi::ObjectPeriodApi;
+use EzmaxApi::ObjectSecretquestionApi;

 # load the models
 use EzmaxApi::Object::ActivesessionGetCurrentV1Response;